hadcomfort/hadcomfort.github.io/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request.

 Please ensure your contributions align with the project's goal of providing clear, accurate, and user-friendly information based on official sources.
-If you're making significant changes, it's often best to open an issue first to discuss them.

 ---

 ## 🛣️ Roadmap

-We envision several future enhancements to make this resource even better (referencing ideas from `plan.md` where applicable):
+We envision several future enhancements to make this resource even better:

-*   **Data-Driven Content:** Utilize Jekyll's `_data` directory for managing lists (e.g., qualifying campaigns, glossary terms) to make updates easier and content more dynamic.
+*   **Data-Driven Content:** Utilize Jekyll's `_data` directory for managing lists (e.g., qualifying campaigns, glossary terms) to make updates easier.
-*   **Reusable Includes:** Implement `_includes/` for common HTML/Markdown snippets to improve site consistency and maintainability.
-*   **Enhanced User Interface:** Continuously improve the visual design and user experience of the advisor tool and informational pages.
+*   **Enhanced User Interface:** Continuously improve the visual design and user experience of the advisor and informational pages.
 *   **Expanded Content:** Cover more nuanced topics related to veteran's preference.
-*   **Audit Trail Feature:** Further develop the `advisor_audit_report.md` to provide users with a summary of their path through the advisor.
+*   **Audit Trail Feature:** Further develop the `advisor_audit_report.md` to provide users with a printable summary of their path through the advisor.
 *   **Community Feedback Integration:** Systematically incorporate feedback from users and contributors.

 Your suggestions for the roadmap are also welcome!